-Merchant Not Authorized
+1. Merchant Not Authorized

-So, what can an Amazon seller do if they have no access to their account at all, or get an error message saying, “Not Authorized – You do not have access to the merchant XXX.
-Please pick a different merchant or marketplace.”
+So, what can an Amazon seller do if they have no access to their account at all, or get an error message saying “Not Authorized – You do not have access to the merchant XXX.
+Please pick a different merchant or marketplace”?

-This issue usually arises after making a change of vital information on your account, such as bank account information.
+- after making a change of vital information on your account, such as bank account information.

-If you find yourself faced with these issues, there are several things you can try.
-One of them is using a new IP address.
+- Use a New IP Address – One thing you can try is using a new IP address.
 Amazon records your IP address whenever you interface with Seller Central.

-Try resetting and rebooting your Internet router and, if that fails, access your account through a completely different Internet Service Provider or VPN.
+- Use a VPN – If anything else fails, access your account through a completely different Internet Service Provider or VPN.

-One-time Password Never Received
+2. One-time Password Never Received

 Amazon’s two-step verification system is essential to the preservation of the security of your account.